which removes all text up to and including the colon (:) and following space.

 Working from the inside out, we use the FIND function to get the position of the colon in the text, then add 1 to take into account the space that follows the colon.
 The result (a number) is plugged into the REPLACE function for the "num_chars" argument, which represents the number of characters to replace.

-The REPLACE function then replaces the text from 1 to "colon + 1" with "".
+The REPLACE function then replaces the text from 1 to "colon + 1" with an empty string ("").
 In the example shown, the solution looks like this:

-To remove text from a cell by position, you can use the REPLACE function.
-In the example shown, the formula in C6 is: = REPLACE ( B6 , 1 , 24 , "" ) How this formula works The replace function lets you replace text based on its location...
+To remove text from a cell by position, you can use the REPLACE function .
+In the example shown, the formula in C6 is: = REPLACE ( B6 , 1 , 24 , "" ) which replaces the first 24 characters in the text with an empty string ("").
+How this...

 To remove text from a cell based by matching content (not location), you can use the SUBSTITUTE function.
 In the example shown, the formula in C6 is: = SUBSTITUTE ( B6 , "-" , "" ) How this formula works The SUBSTITUTE function...